oussamahamdaoui/forgJs/README.md

 # Quick start

-Install it via npm by runing `npm i @cesium133/forgjs`
+Install it via npm by running `npm i @cesium133/forgjs`

 ## Your first validator: